Production

 Shipyard productivity, shipyard quality

-ThorCon’s genesis is in ship production.
-The Hellespont Fairfax is one of eight ships built by ThorCon’s predecessor company.
+Thorcon’s genesis is in ship production.
+The Hellespont Fairfax is one of eight ships built by Thorcon’s predecessor company.
 This ship is the largest double hull tanker ever built.
 She can carry 440,000 tons of oil.
 Her steel weight is 67,000 tons.
 She required 700,000 man-hours of direct labor, a little more than 10 man-hours per ton of ship steel.
 About 40% of this was expended on hull steel; the rest on outfitting.
 She was built in less than 12 months and cost 89 million dollars in 2002.

 A good shipyard needs about 5 man-hours to cut, weld, coat, and erect a ton of hull steel.
 The yards achieve this remarkable productivity by block construction.
 Sub-assemblies are produced on a panel line, and combined into fully coated blocks with piping, wiring, HVAC (and scaffolding if required) pre-installed.
 In the last step, the blocks, weighing as much as 600 tons, are dropped into place in an immense building dock.